 Consider using your ham to make finished meals that you can freeze for later.
 Ham soup and quiche are simple to make, and they both freeze beautifully.
 When you're short on time, having ready-made meals that you can pull out and reheat is a real luxury.

 If you don't want to spend a bunch of time cooking now, consider chopping some -- or all -- of your ham before you freeze it.
-This will make it easy to add to pasta dishes, casseroles and soups.
+It will make it easy to add to pasta dishes, casseroles, and soups.
 As long as you use it in a dish that will be heated, you don't even have to thaw it first.

 Keep up With What's in Your Freezer